refactored-group/automaticffl-for-woocommerce/readme.txt

 8. Allow us to automatically enable new Type 1 & 2 FFL dealers or take full control.

 == Changelog ==

+= 1.0.19 =
+* Refactored WooCommerce Blocks dealer selection to use the documented child-block API.
+Drops React portal targeting and CSS hiding of WooCommerce internal classes.
+* Fixes the ammo-only restricted-state bug where the FFL dealer prompt rendered at the bottom of checkout instead of inside the shipping address section.
+* Hides non-name shipping address fields when a dealer is selected (uses CSS :has() against standard form name attributes — no internal WC class targeting).
+* On dealer pick, restores the customer's original address to billing and unchecks "use shipping as billing" so billing is never the FFL dealer.

 = 1.0.16 =
 * Links are now clickable in order comments